Little Simz: 2022–present: No Thank You, Drop 7 and Lotus

 At 2024's Glastonbury, on the night of Saturday 29 June 2024, she performed the penultimate act on the Pyramid Stage.
 Her performance received rave reviews.
 On the same day, she was invited by British rock band Coldplay to perform the song "We Pray".
 The single was released on 12 August 2024, featuring Burna Boy, Elyanna and Tini, and is part of Coldplay's studio album Moon Music.

 On 26 February 2025 Ajikawo announced her sixth studio album, Lotus, which was slated for release on 9 May 2025.
 She delayed the album to 6 June 2025 due to scheduling conflicts with a film.

+Ajikawo's extended play Sugar Girl released on 8 May 2026.

+Acting career

+Ajikawo's acting career began with the role of Vicky in the BBC children's series Spirit Warriors, originally broadcast in 2010, and as Meleka in the E4 television series Youngers.
+She was narrator for the television series Afrofuturism, and played Shelley in Netflix's revival of Top Boy, which premiered in autumn 2019.
+She appeared as herself in the Sony's Spider-Man Universe film Venom: Let There Be Carnage, singing her song "Venom" in a nightclub rave, which Venom goes to after his split from Eddie Brock.
+In 2025, she played Shola, a young teacher in Steve, the movie adaptation of the novel Shy by Max Porter, opposite Cillian Murphy in the lead role.